Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: A bilinear approach to the Polytope containment problem

+Since the set of optimal solutions is a set of proper faces of $P \times Q^{\circ}$, there exists an optimal pair of vertices of $P$ and $\pol{Q}$. \end{proof}

 There is a nice geometric interpretation of the latter proposition.
-Since, in the case $0 \in\inter Q$, each vertex of $\pol{Q}$ corresponds to a facet of $Q$ and vice versa, an optimal solution $(x,z)\in V(P)\times V(\pol{Q})$ of~\eqref{eq:hinv} yields a pair of a vertex of $P$ and a facet defining normal vector of $Q$ which either certify containment or non-containment.
+Since, in the case $0 \in\inter Q$, each vertex of $\pol{Q}$ corresponds to a facet of $Q$ and vice versa, an optimal solution $(x,z)\in V(P)\times V(\pol{Q})$ of~\eqref{eq:hinv} yields a pair of a vertex of $P$ and a facet defining normal vector of $Q$.
 However, since computing the set of vertices $V(\pol{Q})$ is an NP-hard problem, it is not reasonable to reduce the problem to the set of vertices in general.